angelleye/paypal-woocommerce/readme.txt

 * Tweak - Resolves conflicts with some themes using Express Checkout In Context. ([#882](https://github.com/angelleye/paypal-woocommerce/issues/882))
 * Fix - Resolves a PHP failure when loading a failed Braintree order in WooCommerce. ([#879](https://github.com/angelleye/paypal-woocommerce/issues/879))
 * Fix - Resolves a conflict with WPML compatibility in the WC thank you / order complete page. ([#875](https://github.com/angelleye/paypal-woocommerce/issues/875))
+* Fix - Resolves an issue where the WC auto-generated password for new accounts was not being sent in the email notification. ([#881](https://github.com/angelleye/paypal-woocommerce/issues/881))

 = 1.4.6.3 - 09.15.2017 =
 * Feature - Adds WooCommerce Pay for Payment plugin compatibility. ([#849](https://github.com/angelleye/paypal-woocommerce/issues/849))